vinaygupta2050/e2eNightWatchFramework/Readme.md

 ## Getting Started

 To get started clone project from github.
-Use below are some component which has their significance running the test
+Below are some component which has their significance running the test

 -	Configuring and Setting up Nightwatch.js